hsyliark/hsyliark/README.md

 ## Profile

-### Name : Seong-Yun Hwang (Ph.D candidate (Statistics))
+### Seong-Yun Hwang
+### Environmental Researcher
+### Ph.D candidate (Statistics)
 ### National : Republic of Korea
-### Identity : Junior Environmental Researcher (Ministry of Environment, National Institute of Environmental Research(NIER), Republic of Korea)
 ### Language
 - Korean(한국어) (Native speaker)
 - English (Limited conversation for working and social life)
 - Chinese(中文) (Limited conversation for daily life)
 - German(Deutsch) and Spanish(Español) (Limited basic conversation)

 `-` My name is Seong-Yun Hwang and I'm from Republic of Korea.
 I'm an Environmental Researcher in Ministry of Environment, NIER(National Institute of Environmental Research), Republic of Korea.
-I'm interested in applying Statistical Machine Learning for analysis of environmental data and survival data.
+I'm interested in applying Statistical Models, Statistical Machine Learning Algorithms and Artificial Intelligence based Algorithms for analysis of environmental data and survival data.
 I will receive my Ph.D degree from the Department of Statistics, Jeonbuk National University, under the supervison of Prof. Seong-Jun Yang.

 ## Contact Information